AbdullinAlbert/ControlWork/README.md

 # ControlWork
 This app is being built for to control work.
-It's not for common using but for reaching for indiviual goals.
+It's not for common using but for reaching individual goals.